 Designated Comprehensive Stroke Center

 Fawcett Memorial Hospital is proud to announce that it has been licensed as a Comprehensive Stroke Center by The Agency for Healthcare Administration (AHCA).
-It is currently the only designated Center in Charlotte County, providing patients with 24/7 availability of immediate access to the full spectrum of neuroscience-related care, including the latest technologies in the detection, treatment, and rehabilitation for strokes.
+The Center provides patients with 24/7 availability of immediate access to the full spectrum of neuroscience-related care, including the latest technologies in the detection, treatment, and rehabilitation for strokes.
 Our certified nurses work with a multi-disciplinary team of healthcare professionals, neurologists, and neurosurgeons.
 New technology and services allow physicians to view real time images of patients during stroke and other neuro-endovascular events and perform lifesaving neuro interventions.
 The team uses the next generation of tools, such as the Biplane System, to treat ischemic stroke, brain aneurysm, and other vascular abnormalities

 What is a stroke?

 A stroke occurs when a part of the brain’s blood supply is suddenly interrupted by a clot or when a blood vessel bursts.
 When blood flow is blocked, brain cells die because oxygen and nutrients cannot get through.
 Stroke is a leading cause of disability among adults in the United States and the fourth leading cause of death.
 About 795,000 people suffer new or recurrent stroke each year.